EPSRC Centre for Doctoral Training in Agri-Food Robotics: AgriFoRwArdS - Dimitrios Paparas V2

 About me

-Dimitrios Paparas is a PhD student in the Occhipinti Group at the University of Cambridge, focusing on biosensor development for agricultural applications.
-He holds a BEng in Electrical and Electronic Engineering from the University of Southampton and an MSc in Robotics and Autonomous Systems from the University of Lincoln, achieving First-Class Honours in both degrees.
+Dimitrios Paparas is a PhD student in the Occhipinti Group at the University of Cambridge, focusing on gas sensor development for agricultural applications.
+He holds a BEng in Electrical and Electronic Engineering from the University of Southampton and an MSc in Robotics and Autonomous Systems from the University of Lincoln, both with First-Class Honours.

-Dimitrios’ passion for applied research and real-world impact led him to the AgriFoRwArdS Centre for Doctoral Training (CDT), a UKRI EPSRC-funded initiative led by the University of Lincoln in partnership with Cambridge and the University of East Anglia.
-His MSc work concentrated on Open-Source Hardware (OSH) Whisker Sensors for tactile-sensing applications, and he proceeded to focus his thesis on non-invasive detection of graft failure in tomato plants using computer vision.
+Dimitrios’s passion for applied research and real-world impact led him to the AgriFoRwArdS Centre for Doctoral Training (CDT), a UKRI EPSRC-funded initiative led by the University of Lincoln in partnership with the University of Cambridge and the University of East Anglia.
+His MSc work concentrated on Open-Source Hardware (OSH) whisker sensors for tactile sensing applications, and his thesis focused on the non-invasive detection of graft failure in tomato plants using computer vision.

-His current PhD research, conducted in collaboration with Dyson Farming and supervised by Dr Luigi Occhipinti, aims to develop biosensors for “In-Field Plant Diagnostics and Physiology Monitoring.”
-Dimitrios explores the convergence of biosensing, machine learning, and robotics to enhance plant health monitoring, focusing on early disease detection and tracking physiological processes such as ripening, senescence, and healing.
-His work addresses critical challenges in Agri-Tech, aligning with AgriFoRwArdS’ emphasis on advanced sensing and perception technologies for agriculture.
+His current PhD research, conducted in collaboration with Dyson Farming and supervised by Dr. Luigi Occhipinti, explores “Robotic Olfactory Approaches for Physiology Monitoring and Harvesting of Fragaria × ananassa.”
+Dimitrios is researching the convergence of sensing, machine learning, and robotics for applications in fruit harvesting and plant health monitoring, focusing on early disease detection and tracking physiological processes such as ripening, senescence, and healing.
+His work addresses critical challenges in Agri-Tech, aligning with the AgriFoRwArdS emphasis on advanced sensing and perception technologies for agriculture.

 MSc Project